bytemanproject/byteman/contrib/bmunit/README.txt

 is computed using the test class name and/or the test method name.

-If  your class is annotated with @RunWith(BMUnitRunner) then the runner will load the Byteman agent on demand and will load and unload rules in response to thepresence of
+If  your class is annotated with @RunWith(BMUnitRunner) then the runner will load the Byteman agent on demand and will load and unload rules in response to the presence of
-@BMRules annotations.
+@BMScript annotations.
 If the class is annotated then the associated rules will be loaded before running any tests and only unloaded until after all tests have executed.
-If a test method (@Test annotated method) is also annotated with @BMRules then rules will be loaded specifically for that test and unloaded after the test completes.
+If a test method (@Test annotated method) is also annotated with @BMScript then rules will be loaded specifically for that test and unloaded after the test completes.
 The name of the class rules  script is determined using the annotation value and test class name or, if the value is defaulted to "", just the class name.
 The name of the method rules